-The later part of the Edo period is called Bakumatsu.
+The Bakumatsu is the later part of the Edo period.
 See the circled area of the timeline above.
 The swords made during this time is called Shin Shin-To.
 They are also called the Fukko-To style (means revival sword 復古).
 Fukko-To copied the shape of the sword, Hamon, Boshi, etc, of the Ko-to and Shin-to.
 The characteristics of Shin Shin-To (新新刀) and well-known swordsmiths are those below.

 The characteristic of Shin Shin-To

 - Katana, Wakizashi, Tanto, they all tend to be similar or copy of the previous shape

 - Many swords often have Hi or detailed engraving.

 - Unlike the previous time, one swordsmith makes several styles of swords, such as Soshu style, Bizen style, Shin-to style forging.